sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 ## Quotations

-When you use an excerpt from a text in your own text, it is called a quotation.
+When you use an excerpt from a text in your own text, it is a quotation.
 There are several ways to do this.
 The examples below are based on the referencing style APA 7th edition.

 ### Direct quotations
-In a proper/direct quotation you reproduce exactly (word for word, including emphasis etc.) what another author has written.
-Excerpts consisting of less than 40 words (or three lines) are typed directly into your text and indicated by quotation marks (“...”).
+In a direct quotation, you reproduce exactly (word for word, including emphasis, etc.) what another author has written.
+Excerpts consisting of less than 40 words (or three lines) are typed directly into your text and indicated by quotation marks ('blah' or "blah").

 ::: eksempel Example

-“Students (and researchers) in the social sciences and humanities must write within an academic genre.
-The distinctive feature of this genre is _discussion_” (Førland, 1996, p.11).
+'Students (and researchers) in the social sciences and humanities must write within an academic genre.
+The distinctive feature of this genre is _discussion_' (Førland, 1996, p.11).

 Source: Førland, T.E.
 (1996). _Drøft!
 Lærebok i oppgaveskriving_.
 Oslo: Gyldendal.
 :::